• Log in

 Mailchimp is pricier as you scale contacts, but its mature ecosystem—best-in-class mobile app, predictive insights (CLV/purchase likelihood), Send Time Optimization, and deep marketplace—appeals to teams that want polish and breadth over raw send economics.

-The biggest gotchas: Mailchimp bills for duplicates across audiences and counts unsubscribed contacts; Brevo’s Shopify app is migrating in 2025.
+The biggest gotchas: Mailchimp bills for duplicates across audiences and counts unsubscribed contacts; Brevo’s Shopify app migration in 2025.

 Feature